 Many of us have heard of Air Tightness Testing, or maybe you have been told that you need an Air Permeability test.
 But what exactly is it?
 When do you need it?
-And what is the process of an Air Tightness test?
-Here we will outline the basic understanding you should have before you begin your research into Air Tightness companies.
+And what is the Air Tightness test procedure?
+Here we will outline the basic understanding you should have before you begin your research into Air Tightness testing companies.

 What is Air Tightness Testing?

 Air Tightness Testing is a recognised method of measuring the extent to which uncontrolled flow of air is lost through the gaps and cracks in the fabric of a building.
-It is also referred to as Air Testing/ Air Pressure Testing/Air Leakage Testing.
+It is also called Air Testing/ Air Pressure Testing/Air Leakage Testing.

 Air Testing falls under Part L of the Building Regulations and the Scottish Building Standards.
-England and Wales have had separate building regulations since 2011, however as far as carrying out an airtightness test, there’s no difference.
-Reducing air leakage results in reduced heating energy use and lower CO2 emissions and therefore decreases the heating costs associated with the building and improves the occupant comfort.
+England and Wales have had separate building regulations since 2011.
+However as far as carrying out an airtightness test, there’s no difference.
+Reducing air leakage results in reduced heating energy use and lower CO2 emissions.
+It therefore decreases the heating costs associated with the building and improves the occupant comfort.
 As the government strives to reduce CO2 emissions from new buildings, greater emphasis is on the quality of the fabric of a new building.

 Do I need an Air Tightness Test?

-Building Regulations require that energy calculations are carried out on all new buildings with all new dwellings being subjected to air testing in compliance with Part L of the Building Regulations and therefore in accordance with ATTMA Technical Standard (ATTMA TSL1) and buildings other than non-dwellings in accordance with ATTMA Technical Standard L2 (ATTMA TSL2).
-Air testing plays an integral role in ensuring that the energy calculation Building Carbon Dioxide Emission Rate (BER) is less than the Target Emission Rate (TER).
+Building Regulations require that all new buildings carry out energy calculations.
+There are specific air pressure regulations that all new dwellings need to conduct in compliance with Part L of the Building Regulations, therefore in accordance with ATTMA Technical Standard (ATTMA TSL1).
+Buildings other than non-dwellings also need it in accordance with ATTMA Technical Standard L2 (ATTMA TSL2).
+Furthermore, air tightness testing plays an integral role in ensuring that the energy calculation Building Carbon Dioxide Emission Rate (BER) is less than the Target Emission Rate (TER).

-When should an Air Tightness Test be performed?
+When should you perform an Air Permeability Test?

-Before you request an Air Leakage test, you must ensure that you have met certain requirements and that the properties are in fact, up to a standard of readiness.
-This includes;
+Before you request an Air Leakage test, ensure that you have met certain requirements.
+Ensure that the properties are in fact, up to a standard of readiness.
+This includes:

 - Masticing required for air seal complete